Birthright00/HKS-Spatial/README.md

 This will:
 - Create virtual environments for coordinator and both submodules
-- Install all dependencies (CPU version of PyTorch by default)
+- Install all Python dependencies (CPU version of PyTorch by default)
 - Create `.env` file from template

+**Note**: The setup script currently handles Python backend services only.
+Frontend setup is separate (see step 3 below).

 **Note on GPU Support**: The setup installs CPU-only PyTorch by default for maximum compatibility.
 For GPU acceleration, manually install the CUDA version after setup:
 ```bash